top of page

 We use models alongside observational datasets to study atmospheric composition and climate.

-Group members are using different configurations of the Community Earth System Model version 2 (Danabasoglu et al., 2020), a CMIP6-generation chemistry-climate model with tropospheric and stratospheric chemistry, and a modal aerosol scheme: WACCM6, MUSICA
+We are using different configurations of the Community Earth System Model version 2 (Danabasoglu et al., 2020), a CMIP6-generation model, with options to include full tropospheric and stratospheric chemistry, and a modal aerosol scheme.
+The following configurations are currently used in our group:

-A chemistry-transport model driven with assimilated meteorology that has been extensively used in atmospheric chemistry, originally developed and maintained by the Harvard University Atmospheric Chemistry Modeling Group.
-We are using GEOS-Chem to examine trends in atmospheric composition in recent decades, as well as for source attribution during regional pollution events.
+The GEOS-Chem chemistry-transport model is a global model driven with assimilated meteorology and has been extensively used in atmospheric chemistry.
+It was originally developed and maintained by the Harvard University Atmospheric Chemistry Modeling Group.
+Different configurations are available, including two-way regional nesting (variable grid resolution).
+We have used GEOS-Chem extensively in past work to examine trends in atmospheric composition as well as for source attribution during regional pollution events.

 Brewer